prometheus-operator/prometheus-operator/Documentation/rbac.md

 > Note: A cluster admin is required to create this `ClusterRole` and create a `ClusterRoleBinding` or `RoleBinding` to the `ServiceAccount` used by the Prometheus Operator `Pod`.
 The `ServiceAccount` used by the Prometheus Operator `Pod` can be specified in the `Deployment` object used to deploy it.

-When the Prometheus Operator boots up for the first time it registers the `thirdpartyresources` it uses, therefore the `create` action on those is required.
+When the Prometheus Operator boots up for the first time it registers the `customresourcedefinitions` it uses, therefore the `create` action on those is required.

-As the Prometheus Operator works extensively with the `thirdpartyresources` it registers, it requires all actions on those objects.
+As the Prometheus Operator works extensively with the `customresourcedefinitions` it registers, it requires all actions on those objects.
 Those are:

 * `alertmanagers`
 * `prometheuses`